jacksleight/laravel-omni/README.md

 - Be rendered from a controller
 - Be rendered in a template using `x-` syntax
 - Pull layouts into their templates
-- Include JS and CSS that’s bundled by Vite
+- Include styles and scripts that are bundled by Vite
 - Extend other Omni components
 - Use other Omni trait components
 - Live in any view directory